bsc-iitm/python-textbook/docs/chapter-0/lesson-0.2.md

 ![Stackoverflow survey](../assets/images/img-016.png)

-Around 66% of the 65,000 developers who responded to the survey are currently developing with Python and have expressed interest in continuing to develop with it.
+Around 17.59% of the 71,467 developers who responded to the survey aren't currently developing with Python but have expressed interest in developing with it.
 Another strong reason to learn Python is that it lets us create beautiful things such as this animation[^1]:

 ![type:video](../assets/videos/sinx.mp4)